 ctl-opt actgrp('CUSTGRP'); // Named activation group

-This RPG program will run inside the activation group CUSTGRP
+This RPG program will run inside the activation group CUSTGRP.

 2. When you call it: